gable-finance/gable/src/backend/scrypto/README.md

 ### Build locally

-1. Create a new account using 'resim new-account'
+1. Create a new account using `resim new-account`

 ### Build on test net